 b.
 Residents are reminded that the Protective and Restrictive Covenants of Article VI are legally enforceable.
 The wording, which follows in bold print is quoted from the Covenants for your reference.

 ARTICLE VI, SECTION 5.
-THE ARCHITECTURAL CONTROL COMMITTEE MAY FROM TIME TO TIME ADOPT AND PROMULGATE SUCH RULES AND REGULATIONS REGARDING THE FORM AND CONTENT OF PLANS AND SPECIFICATIONS TO BE SUBMITTED FOR APPROVAL AND MAY PUBLISH AND RECORD SUCH STATEMENTS OF POLICY, STANDARD, GUIDELINES AND ESTABLISH SUCH CRITERIA RELATIVE TO ARCHITECTURAL STYLES OR DETAILS, FENCES, COLORS, SETBACKS, MATERIALS, OR OTHER MATTERS RELATIVE TO ARCHITECTURAL CONTROL AND THE PROTECTION OF THE ENVIRONMENT, AS IT MAY CONSIDER NECESSARY OR APPROPRIATE.
+THE ARCHITECTURAL CONTROL COMMITTEE MAY FROM TIME TO TIME ADOPT AND PROMULGATE SUCH RULES AND REGULATIONS REGARDING THE FORM AND CONTENT OF PLANS AND SPECIFICATIONS TO BE SUBMITTED FOR APPROVAL AND MAY PUBLISH AND RECORD SUCH STATEMENTS OF POLICY, STANDARD, RULES AND REGULATIONS AND ESTABLISH SUCH CRITERIA RELATIVE TO ARCHITECTURAL STYLES OR DETAILS, FENCES, COLORS, SETBACKS, MATERIALS, OR OTHER MATTERS RELATIVE TO ARCHITECTURAL CONTROL AND THE PROTECTION OF THE ENVIRONMENT, AS IT MAY CONSIDER NECESSARY OR APPROPRIATE.
 NO SUCH RULES, REGULATIONS, STATEMENTS, CRITERIA OR THE LIKE SHALL BE CONSTRUED AS A WAIVER OF THE REQUIREMENT OF THIS DECLARATION.

-The purpose of these guidelines is to:
+The purpose of these rules and regulations are to:

 a.
 Establish and enforce standards governing additions/modifications to homes and grounds within the community.